naj21/vanhack-calendar/README.md

 For examples of how to create component documentation within our project, check the components in _src/common/components/elements_.
 Notice the _docs_ folder.

+## Deploy & Infrasttructure

+For now we are using manual deploys to githubpages.
+To deploy, you can use the command `yarn deploy`.

+The deploy will be available at [https://naj21.github.io/vanhack-calendar/](https://naj21.github.io/vanhack-calendar/)